 Agencies that have direct or indirect jurisdiction over historic properties are required by Section 106 of the National Historic Preservation Act of 1966, as amended (16 USC 470, et seq.), to take into account the effect of any undertaking on properties listed in or eligible for listing in the National Register of Historic Places.
 To meet the requirements of 36 CFR 800, on October 27, 2004, the National Park Service sent a letter to the Wisconsin state historic preservation office and to the Advisory Council on Historic Preservation presenting opportunities to participate in the planning process.
 Throughout the planning process, each office was informed of opportunities to attend agency and public meetings and afforded the opportunity to review and comment on the newsletters.
-These officials also received a copy of the draft plan for review and comment; a copy of the state historical preservation office's response letter is included in appendix F. Affiliated tribal representatives were also consulted, in fulfillment of Section 106 requirements.
+These officials will also receive a copy of the draft plan for review and comment.
+Affiliated tribal representatives were also consulted, in fulfillment of Section 106 requirements.
 (See "Consultation with American Indians" section below.)